 A report prepared for the Colorado Water Conservation Board (CWCB).
-54 pages.
-Digital PDF download.
+54 pages, includes GIS database used in making the plates for the report.
+Digital ZIP/PDF download.
 WAT-2011-02D

 From the Introduction

 The coal resources of the Raton Basin of southeastern Colorado have been critical to the development and economy of this region since the late 1800s.
 When large-scale, commercial coal mining ceased in the mid 1990s, a new extractive industry, production of coalbed methane (CBM) started to boom.
 The production of natural gas (CBM) from coal seams in the Vermejo and Raton Formations in Las Animas County increased from 28 billion cubic feet (BCF) in 1999 to over 126 BCF in 2008 (Colorado Oil & Gas Conservation Commission).
 Groundwater coproduced by CBM wells in Las Animas County also increased dramatically f rom 22.9 million barrels in 1999 to a peak of 119 million barrels in 2007 (Colorado Oil & Gas Conservation Commission).
 The coal-bearing geologic formations critical to these industries are also part of the aquifers upon which residents rely for water supply.
 The mineral and water resources of the basin have and continue to play an integral part in the development and economy of the region.
 Furthering our understanding of the geologic formations that comprise these resources affords the best opportunity to effectively manage and protect them.